-- 1 Deviation from this guide requires Communications Squadron (CS) approval. - 2 Buildings shall be pre-wired complete with Category 6 cable and RJ 45 jacks.
-The communications cable shall be unshielded twisted pair, four pair (eight conductors), 24 gauge, ASTM B-3 annealed copper wire with semi-rigid polyvinyl chloride insulation.
-Outer jacket shall be constructed of flexible polyvinylchloride.
-Cable shall meet REA PE-20 requirements and shall be Category 6 compliant.
-Required conductor colors are listed at the end of this section. - 2.1 Cable shall be installed in a complete conduit and/or cable tray system.
+- 1 Deviation from this guide requires Communications Squadron (CS) approval. - 2 Buildings will be pre-wired complete with Category 6 cable and RJ 45 jacks.
+The communications cable will be unshielded twisted pair, four pair (eight conductors), 24 gauge, ASTM B-3 annealed copper wire with semi-rigid polyvinyl chloride insulation.
+Outer jacket will be constructed of flexible polyvinylchloride.
+Cable will meet REA PE-20 requirements and will be Category 6 compliant.
+Required conductor colors are listed at the end of this section. - 2.1 Cable will be installed in a complete conduit and/or cable tray system.
 Open cable supported by hooks or rings is not acceptable.
-Category 6 Data cables shall be no longer than 90 meters from Data jack to Communications room. - 2.2 In facilities with multiple communications rooms, provide cable tray between the rooms for future use by the government to install riser cable.
-If cable tray cannot be provided due to space constraints, provide 4" PVC conduit. - 3 Communication System Drawings shall be submitted for CS and BCE approval.
-The drawing submittal shall include a complete list of equipment and material, including manufacturer's descriptive and technical literature, catalog cuts, and installation instructions.
-System drawings showing final configuration, including location, cable path, type, gauge, and number assignment of inside wiring, wall jack labeling and floor plan layout for the equipment after installation shall be provided. - 3.1 For single occupancy offices, one duplex outlet shall be provided on each wall next to a power receptacle.
-For multiple occupancy offices and administrative areas, one triplex outlet shall be provided next to each power receptacle.
-Additional outlets shall be provided as equipment and user needs dictate. - 3.2 Modular work stations shall be provided with one quad outlet.
-Additional outlets shall be provided as equipment and user needs dictate. - 4 Communication Outlets: Communications outlets shall be flush mounted in a non-metallic nominal 4" by 4" wall box.
-Each jack shall be provided with 110-type terminals and shall comply with requirements for EIA/TIA T568B, 4 pair, category 6.
-Modular telephone outlets shall comply with FCC Rules and Regulations, Part 68, Subpart F. - 4.1 Duplex outlet arrangement shall be top jack for voice transmission and the bottom jack for data transmission. - 4.2 Quad outlet arrangement shall be top left jack for voice and remaining three for data transmission. - 4.3 Triplex outlet arrangement shall be top jack for voice and remaining two for data transmission. - 4.4 Single Outlet arrangement shall be one jack for voice transmission mounted 57" above the finished floor level.
-This is used for wall mounted phone locations. - 5 Device Plates: Device plates shall have ivory finish.
-Device plates for wall phones shall have mounting posts to accommodate standard wall phones. - 6 Communications Terminal Backboards: Telephone backboard locations shall be shown on the drawings.
-The backboards shall be 4 foot by 8 foot, 3/4-inch plywood either fire rated or provided with a two-coat insulating fire retardant finish. - 7 Contractor shall provide all material and labor to terminate and test communications cabling. - 7.1 Voice jacks shall be terminated on the plywood back board using BIX blocks and BIX termination. - 7.2 Data jacks shall be terminated at CAT 6 Patch Panels mounted in 6' high racks.
-Terminations shall meet EIA/TIA 568B.
+Category 6 Data cables will be no longer than 90 meters from Data jack to Communications room. - 2.2 In facilities with multiple communications rooms, provide cable tray between the rooms for future use by the government to install riser cable.
+If cable tray cannot be provided due to space constraints, provide 4" PVC conduit. - 3 Communication System Drawings must be submitted for CS and BCE approval.
+The drawing submittal will include a complete list of equipment and material, including manufacturer's descriptive and technical literature, catalog cuts, and installation instructions.
+System drawings showing final configuration, including location, cable path, type, gauge, and number assignment of inside wiring, wall jack labeling and floor plan layout for the equipment after installation will be provided. - 3.1 For single occupancy offices, one duplex outlet will be provided on each wall next to a power receptacle.
+For multiple occupancy offices and administrative areas, one triplex outlet will be provided next to each power receptacle.
+Additional outlets will be provided as equipment and user needs dictate. - 3.2 Modular work stations will be provided with one quad outlet.
+Additional outlets will be provided as equipment and user needs dictate. - 4 Communication Outlets: Communications outlets will be flush mounted in a non-metallic nominal 4" by 4" wall box.
+Each jack will be provided with 110-type terminals and will comply with requirements for EIA/TIA T568B, 4 pair, category 6.
+Modular telephone outlets will comply with FCC Rules and Regulations, Part 68, Subpart F. - 4.1 Duplex outlet arrangement will be top jack for voice transmission and the bottom jack for data transmission. - 4.2 Quad outlet arrangement will be top left jack for voice and remaining three for data transmission. - 4.3 Triplex outlet arrangement will be top jack for voice and remaining two for data transmission. - 4.4 Single Outlet arrangement will be one jack for voice transmission mounted 57" above the finished floor level.
+This is used for wall mounted phone locations. - 5 Device Plates: Device plates will have ivory finish.
+Device plates for wall phones will have mounting posts to accommodate standard wall phones. - 6 Communications Terminal Backboards: Telephone backboard locations will be shown on the drawings.
+The backboards will be 4 foot by 8 foot, 3/4-inch plywood either fire rated or provided with a two-coat insulating fire retardant finish. - 7 Contractor will provide all material and labor to terminate and test communications cabling. - 7.1 Voice jacks will be terminated on the plywood back board using BIX blocks and BIX termination. - 7.2 Data jacks will be terminated at CAT 6 Patch Panels mounted in 6' high racks.
+Terminations will meet EIA/TIA 568B.
 In dedicated communication rooms, provide floor mounted open racks, properly grounded.
-If racks must be provided in shared spaces, they shall be installed in lockable enclosures, either floor or wall mounted.
+If racks must be provided in shared spaces, they will be installed in lockable enclosures, either floor or wall mounted.